eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 1.  **Bootstrap foundation**: The initial credential established via a cryptographically verified bootstrap acts as the Renewal Factor (RF).
 2.  **Transport security**: Channel properties (e.g., TLS 1.3 forward secrecy).
 3.  **Continuous appraisal**: Fresh IF measurements validated against policy.
-4.  **Replay protection**: Attestation procedure identifier uniqueness enforcement.
+4.  **Replay protection**: Exchange Identifier uniqueness enforcement.

 **Note**: Unlike identity bootstrap procedures, attestation renewal does NOT protect against initial identity forgery.
 If an attacker compromises the identity bootstrap procedure, they can obtain a valid `RF` and perform subsequent attestation renewals.
 Therefore, security of the identity bootstrap procedure (including a hardware-rooted IF for zero-trust scenarios) remains critical for overall system security.